 However, the United States and other nations face a number of enduring and evolving nuclear proliferation threats that could undermine this regime and jeopardize international security and stability.
-These threats include inadequately secured weapon-usable nuclear materials in regions of concern, terrorists potentially acquiring nuclear weapons, and nuclear weapon programs in countries of concern, such as North Korea.
+These threats include inadequately secured weapon-usable nuclear materials in regions of concern, terrorists potentially acquiring nuclear weapons, and nuclear weapons programs in countries of concern (such as North Korea).

 Countries with Nuclear Weapons, that have Tested Nuclear Weapons, or Are Suspected of Pursuing Nuclear Weapons

-For instance, NNSA completed a number of projects to upgrade security at dozens of Russian nuclear material sites, such as installing modern perimeter fencing, surveillance cameras, and equipment to track and account for nuclear material.
-But this work was incomplete when Russia invaded Ukraine in 2014, and cooperation was dramatically curtailed.
-While the politics and the sensitivities involved in working with other countries can affect such nonproliferation efforts, NNSA could improve its programs’ outcomes by taking actions like developing more complete program management policies and practices to guide their implementation, improving performance measurement, and more clearly demonstrating program results.
+- NNSA works to secure and minimize weapon-usable nuclear materials worldwide, support the development of technologies to detect nuclear proliferation, and dispose of excess nuclear materials (among other things).
+NNSA has completed a number of projects to upgrade security at dozens of Russian nuclear material sites, such as installing modern perimeter fencing, surveillance cameras, and equipment to track and account for nuclear material.
+However, this work was incomplete and curtailed when Russia invaded Ukraine in 2014.
+Such political events are outside of NNSA’s control, but the agency could improve how it implements such programs when it is able to do so.
+For example, it could develop more complete program management policies and practices, improve performance measurement, and more clearly demonstrate program results.